Watch: Geothermal activity erupts on busy Rotorua road

 Geothermal activity has sprung up on Lake Rd in Rotorua.

-Footage shows steam and mud coming up in the garden in the median strip on the busy Rotorua thoroughfare.
+Steam and mud is coming up in the garden in the median strip on the busy Rotorua thoroughfare, near the geothermally active Kuirau Park.

 Mud and water is covering the road and traffic is still flowing through the affected area.